 In Privat-Livemont’s 1896 poster for Absinthe Robette, absinthe is depicted as a health-giving elixir, brandished by a beautiful, barely clad woman who resembles a figure from mythology.

-To maximise sales, distillers were keen to promote absinthe as a sociable drink that men and women could enjoy together.
-Absinthe was enjoyed by all social classes from the working-class to the wealthy bourgeoisie.
+To maximize sales, distillers were keen to promote absinthe as a sociable drink that men and women could enjoy together.
+Absinthe was enjoyed by all social classes from the working class to the wealthy bourgeoisie.

-Absinthe became so popular in bars, bistros and cafés that, by the 1860s, the hour between 5-6pm was called l’heure verte (“the green hour”).
-By 1910, the French were drinking 36 million litres of absinthe per year.
+Absinthe became so popular in bars, bistros and cafés that, by the 1860s, the hour between 5-6 pm was called l’heure verte (“the green hour”).
+By 1910, the French were drinking 36 million liters of absinthe per year.
 However, absinthe was increasingly tainted by assertions that it was addictive, hallucinogenic and responsible for criminal disorder.
 By 1915, absinthe had been banned in most of Europe and in the United States.

-In recent years, absinthe has seen a worldwide revival in popularity, with a growth in artisanal production and a variety of new formulations.
-In 2011, the French government finally repealed its 1915 absinthe ban.
+In recent years, absinthe has seen a worldwide revival in popularity, with growth in artisanal production and a variety of new formulations.
+In 2011 the French government finally repealed its 1915 absinthe ban.